 Using the Microsoft .NET Framework Class Library

 The Script task and the Script component can take advantage of all the other objects and functionality exposed by the .NET Framework class library.
 For example, by using the .NET Framework, you can retrieve information about your environment and interact with the computer that is running the package.

 This list describes several of the more frequently used .NET Framework classes:

-For more information about the .NET Framework and the Microsoft Visual Basic runtime library, see the MSDN Library.
+For more information about the .NET Framework, see the MSDN Library.